 The River Severn rolls by.
 Flamingos, cranes and geese flap their wings at the adjacent Slimbridge Wetlands Centre.
 A wild-flower meadow and ancient woodland come peppered with plants that inspired the bedroom names.
 A walled garden suggests an icy gin-and-tonic sipped within a bucolic spot so English, it should wear a cravat.

-This is Chapelwood House, sleeping 12 in rural Gloucestershire.
+This is Chapelwood House, sleeping 12 (and a furry friend or two) in rural Gloucestershire.
 Amid box hedging, wide lawns, hare and deer, this is a place to revitalise and re-energise among family and friends.
 Come because it’s a special occasion, because you love tranquility, or just because.
 This is a holiday that’s more wildlife than nightlife.

 Keep your Instagram updated on the Gigaclear Ultrafast Wi-Fi, or ship in the popcorn and Prosecco for nights in front of the 55” TV complete with full Sky and BT packages, plus Netflix and Amazon Prime Video.
 Escape with music on the Bluetooth and stories from the bookcase.
 Check in, chill out, switch off.